 Today I saw a question on an online forum where a user needed to insert the same name and address quite frequently into a Word document.
 The user had asked if a drop-down menu in Word would provide a quicker way to accomplish this task and so I’ve decided to use this as the topic of today’s post.

-In first part, the answer is no. Although drop down menus are wonderful, they won’t really serve the purpose for this particular user.
+Firstly my response was no, not really.
+Although drop-down down menus are wonderful, they won’t really serve the purpose for this particular user.
 I would recommended the use of the Quick Parts within Microsoft Word where you can store pre-formatted blocks of text which you can then quickly and easily insert into your documents with a few clicks of the mouse.

 Quick Parts allow you to easily insert reusable information in a document without having to type it each time.
 This can be used from simple information such as your contact details through to multiple paragraphs.